MechMindRobotics/mechdlk_sdk/README.md

 ### ❗Prerequisites
 1. Make sure that you've purchased Mech-DLK's Pro-Train/Pro-Run software license.
+2. Make sure that you've [downloaded](https://releasehub-1316409819.cos.accelerate.myqcloud.com/Download/Tools/Sentinel_LDK_Run-time_setup%2010.11.zip) and installed the Sentinel LDK encryption driver.
+3. Make sure that you've [activated or updated](https://docs.mech-mind.net/en/dlk-sdk-manual/2.1.0/faq/software-license.html#manage-license) the software license that you purchased.
-2. It is recommended that the used device should satisfy the following requirements:
+4. It is recommended that the used device should satisfy the following requirements:

 |Authorized software license version | Pro-Run | Pro-Train
 |  :----  | :----:  | :----: